FindoraNetwork/findora-wiki/docs/general/evm-integration-truffle-EN.md

+---
+sidebar_position: 8
+---
+# EVM - Truffle
 ### Overview
-   To help more developers deploy on Findora, this tutorial will guide you through the truffle box setting, and use Truffle to deploy contracts on independent Findora nodes。
+   To help more developers deploy on Findora, this tutorial will guide you through the truffle box setting, and use Truffle to deploy contracts on independent Findora nodes.

 #### Prerequisites
    This tutorial requires Node.js to be installed.
 You can download it through [Node.js](https://nodejs.org/) or run the following code to complete the installation.